-Sydney Water is planning upgrades to the Castle Hill Water Recycling Plant (WRP), Rouse Hill WRP and Riverstone Wastewater Treatment Plant (WWTP) in order to accommodate the anticipated growth in the Metro Northwest Corridor and North West Growth Area.
+Sydney Water is planning upgrades to the Castle Hill Water Recycling Plant (WRP), Rouse Hill Water Recycling Plant (WRP) and Riverstone Wastewater Treatment Plant (WWTP) in order to accommodate the anticipated growth in the Metro Northwest Corridor and North West Growth Area.
 The upgrades will focus on infrastructure associated with the liquid streams at each plant and will include the development of a centralised biosolids facility at Riverstone.
-The proposed upgrades are being referred to as the North West Treatment Hub Project (the Project).
-This report considers the proposed upgrades to the Rouse Hill WRP to meet compliance requirements set for 2024.
+The proposed upgrades are being referred to as the North West Treatment Hub Gowth Package Upgrades (the Project).